THEJOHNCALEB/translag-web/README.md

 ## Introduction

-Translag is a Real-time Translation App for Nigerian Languages
+Translag is a Real-time Translation App for African Languages

 ---